awesomemotive/easy-digital-downloads/README.md

-# Easy-Digital-Downloads
-Sell digital downloads through WordPress

-Readme Coming soon (in a few minutes)
+# Easy Digital Downloads Visual Readme
+A more visually appealing version of EDD's readme, with a few enhancements.

+Hosted at edddev.com

+Maintained atm by @chriscct7